-(Pocket-lint) - If you're tired of huffing in great lungfuls of dust and must whenever you do some cleaning, or if you just want to chill in your living room with a bit more confidence that the air you're breathing isn't doing you any harm, you might be thinking about picking up an air purifier.
+(Pocket-lint) - If you want to get more clean air into your home, or if you just want to chill in your living room with a bit more confidence that the air you're breathing isn't doing you any harm, you might be thinking about picking up an air purifier.

 We've taken a detailed look at the market to find some of the very best available - after all, this is an area where you don't want to find you've accidentally bought something that can't match the claims on its box.